 Yes.
 The program is geared and caters to both international and Israeli dance students.
 Both English and Hebrew will be spoken by the staff in order to ensure that you get the most out of this experience though we make sure that English is the dominant language of all classes so that all participants feel at home.

 Since our Summer Intensive takes place at our company's home base at the International Dance Village in Kibbutz Ga'aton, Israel, being exposed to a bit of a new language (in our case Hebrew), will only enhance your cultural immersion and international experience.

 If I'm flying to Israel.
 When can I or should I arrive to the International Dance Village in Kibbutz Ga'aton?
 Are there accommodation options before the program begins?

-We recommend that participants coming from abroad, arrive in Israel at least a day before the program’s start date.
-However, we cannot commit to accommodate participants before the program’s start date.
+We recommend that participants coming from abroad, arrive in Israel at least a day before the program’s start date so that they can have a good night rest before the start of the program.

-Past participants have either stayed with family, host families in Kibbutz Ga'aton (which makes it quite convenient) or in hostels or hotels in Tel Aviv or in the vicinity of Kibbutz Ga’aton such as in the nearby seaside city of Nahariya.
-There are plenty of budget accommodations.
+Should you choose to arrive in Israel earlier and stay in Israel and travel for a few weeks after the program,, that's also an option.
+There are host families in Kibbutz Ga'aton who rent out a room or apartment on the Kibbutz and there are plenty of hostels and hotels in Tel Aviv or in the vicinity of Kibbutz Ga’aton such as in the nearby seaside city of Nahariya.
+There are plenty of budget accommodations as well.